Richard Chancellor

 Richard Chancellor (c.
 1521 – 10 November 1556) was an English explorer and navigator; the first to penetrate to the White Sea and establish relations with the Tsardom of Russia.

 Life

-Chancellor, a native of Bristol, was brought up in the household of Sir Henry Sidney, an influential English gentleman.
+Chancellor, a native of Bristol, was brought up in the household of Sir William Sidney, an influential English gentleman.
 In 1550 Chancellor sailed as an apprentice pilot to the eastern Mediterranean in the bark Aucher commanded by Roger Bodenham.
 He acquired additional geographical and maritime proficiency from the explorer Sebastian Cabot and the geographer John Dee.
 Cabot had always been interested in making a voyage to Asia through the Arctic, and for this purpose an association of London merchants chartered the Company of Merchant Adventurers in 1552–1553, with the Duke of Northumberland as principal patron.
-They hoped not only to discover a north-east passage but also to find a market for English woolen cloth.
+They hoped not only to discover a north-east passage but also to find a market for English woollen cloth.